Coverings in p-adic analytic geometry and log coverings I: Cospecialization of the (p')-tempered fundamental group for a family of curves: Introduction

 One problem which appears at once in looking for some non archimedean analog of Grothendieck's specialization theorems is that there are in general no non trivial specializations between distinct points of a non archimedean analytic (Berkovich or rigid) space: for example a separated Berkovich space has a Hausdorff underlying topological space, so that if there is a cospecialization (for the Berkovich topology, the étale topology\dots) between two geometric points of a Berkovich space, the two geometric points must have the same underlying point.
-Thus we will assume we have a model over the ring of integers of our non-archimedean field (with good enough properties) and we will look at the specializations in the special fiber.\\
+Thus we will assume we have a model over the ring of integers of our non-archimedean field (with good enough properties) and we will look at the specializations in the special fiber.

 We want to understand how the tempered fundamental group of the geometric fibers of a smooth family varies.
 Let us for instance consider a family of elliptic curves.
 The tempered fundamental group of an elliptic curve over a complete algebraically closed non archimedean closed field is $\widehat{\mbf Z}^2$ if it has good reduction, and $\widehat{\mbf Z}\times \mbf Z$ if it is a Tate curve.
 In particular, by looking at a moduli space of stable pointed elliptic curves with level structure\footnote{to avoid stacks.
 However, the cospecialization homomorphisms we will construct will be local for the étale topology of the special fiber of the base.
-Thus, the fact that the base is a Deligne-Mumford stack is not really a problem.}, the tempered fundamental group (or any reasonable $(p')$-version) cannot be constant.\\ Moreover, if one looks at the moduli space over $\mbf Z_p$, and considers a curve $E_1$ with bad reduction and a curve $E_0$ with generic reduction (hence good reduction), there cannot be a morphism $\gtemp(E_0)\to\gtemp(E_1)$ which induces Grothendieck's specialization on the profinite completion, although the reduction point corresponding to $E_1$ specializes to the reduction point corresponding to $E_0$.
-Therefore there cannot be any reasonable specialization theory.\\ On the contrary, if one has two geometric points $\eta_1$ and $\eta_2$ of the moduli space such that the reduction of $\eta_1$ specializes to the reduction of $\eta_2$, then $E_{\eta_1}$ has necessarily better reduction than $E_{\eta_2}$ and there is some morphism $\gtemp(E_{\eta_2})\to\gtemp(E_{\eta_1})$ that induces an isomorphism between the profinite completions.
-Thus we want to look for a \emph{cospecialization} of the tempered fundamental group.\\
+Thus, the fact that the base is a Deligne-Mumford stack is not really a problem.}, the tempered fundamental group (or any reasonable $(p')$-version) cannot be constant.

+Moreover, if one looks at the moduli space over $\mbf Z_p$, and considers a curve $E_1$ with bad reduction and a curve $E_0$ with generic reduction (hence good reduction), there cannot be a morphism $\gtemp(E_0)\to\gtemp(E_1)$ which induces Grothendieck's specialization on the profinite completion, although the reduction point corresponding to $E_1$ specializes to the reduction point corresponding to $E_0$.
+Therefore there cannot be any reasonable specialization theory.